Why you should wait to change or cancel your flight if you want your money back

 Additionally, you might notice that your upcoming flight still shows up in your reservation, but it’s not available for sale to new bookings.
 This is a good indicator that your flight will inevitably be cancelled.
 When airlines “zero-out” the inventory, they’re limiting how many people they need to rebook when the flight ends up getting axed.

 Although airlines aren’t necessarily acting nefariously by waiting to cancel flights, this practice ends up working out to their benefit.
 Eager passengers who make voluntary changes before the flight is cancelled aren’t eligible for refunds later on when the airline inevitably cancels the flight.

 Once again, another reason to wait until the last minute to get a refund for your flight.

 Best strategy to making free changes and cancellations to your flight

-If your flight is cancelled or significantly delayed.
-In that case, you’d be eligible to get your money back because of the airline’s involuntary change.
+If your flight is cancelled or significantly delayed — or the schedule is adjusted to a less-than-tolerable routing — you’d be eligible to get your money back because of the airline’s involuntary change.

-So, never forget: it always pays to be patient.
+So, never forget: It always pays to be patient.